Fast Approximation Algorithms for Euclidean Minimum Weight Perfect Matching: Abstract

 \section{Abstract}

-We study the problem of finding a Euclidean minimum weight perfect matching for $n$ points in the plane.
-It is known that a deterministic approximation algorithm for this problems must have at least $\Omega(n \log n)$ runtime.
+We study the Euclidean minimum weight perfect matching problem for $n$ points in the plane.
+It is known that any deterministic approximation algorithm whose approximation ratio depends only on $n$ requires at least $\Omega(n \log n)$ time.
 We propose such an algorithm for the Euclidean minimum weight perfect matching problem with runtime $O(n\log n)$ and show that it has approximation ratio $O(n^{\Rtwoexp})$.
 This improves the so far best known approximation ratio of $n/2$.
 We also develop an $O(n \log n)$ algorithm for the Euclidean minimum weight perfect matching problem in higher dimensions and show it has approximation ratio $O(n^{\Rdexp})$ in all fixed dimensions.

 \textbf{Keywords:} Euclidean matching · Approximation algorithms